Music of Turkey: Music education

 Music has a place in education in Turkey, and is a part of most or all school systems in the country.
 High schools generally offer classes in singing, mostly choral, and instrumentation in the form of a large school band or social clubs and communities for Turkish classical or folk music, known as cemiyets.
 Music may also be a part of theatrical productions put on by a school's drama department.
 Many public and private schools have sponsored music clubs and groups, most commonly including the marching band that performs Mehter marches at school festivals.
-However, class time given to music in schools is restricted, and a large proportion of Turkish children and adults seem to have limited musical ability, e.g. they are unable to join a melody singing at the same pitch.
+However, class time given to music in schools is restricted.

 Higher education in the field of music in Turkey is mostly based around large universities, connected to state music academies and conservatories.
 A conservatory is usually a department of a university, not a separate institution.
 While many students join conservatories at the usual university entrance age, some conservatories also include a 'Lise' (Lycee), in effect a specialist music school for children aged 14 to 18 years.
 Conservatories often have a musicology department, and do research on many styles of music especially the Turkish traditional genres, while also keeping a database of sounds in their sound libraries.